 - for January admission: October 1 : (no financial aid)

-In all cases, anyone applying for admission must submit to the Graduate School of Arts and Sciences: (1) an application, (2) an unofficial transcript of your entire college record, (3) results of the Graduate Record Examination (only the verbal and quantitative aptitude tests), and (4) at least two letters of recommendation.
+In all cases, anyone applying for admission must submit to the Graduate School of Arts and Sciences: (1) an application, (2) an unofficial transcript of your entire college record, and (3) at least two letters of recommendation.
 Foreign students must also submit a TOEFL score.
-Other information indicative of applicant’s academic and research abilities should be included.
+GRE scores will not be considered/accepted.
+Admission to the program is based upon a holistic assessment of an applicant’s personal statement, prior research experience, letters of recommendation, TOEFL scores (if required), and GPA.
+Other information indicative of the applicant’s academic and research abilities should be included.
 Direct contact with faculty with similar interests is essential.
 A personal interview is recommended.

 Candidates for admission must show a past history of scholarship and academic excellence and a desire and determination to further their studies in the environmental sciences with an emphasis on original scientific research.
 Although not specifically required for admission, a firm background in mathematics, statistics, physics, chemistry, geology, and biology will be to the student’s advantage.
 The Dean’s minimum standards for admission are an undergraduate GPA of 3.0 (last two years)—successful applicants, however, are more likely to have a GPA of at least 3.4. and have shown particular promise for research through correspondence, telephone conversations,tr personal interviews, or evidence of scholarship and research not represented by grades or test scores.
 For foreign students, a TOEFL iBT score of 90 or higher is required for admission.